szelectronix/IR-Decoder/README.md

 **The resistor between Out and VCC is optional.**

-In my setup, i use a cheap third party remote control like this:
+In my setup, i use a third party remote control like this:

 ![grafik](https://user-images.githubusercontent.com/73773036/97800297-6d25c100-1c34-11eb-8d23-435467d86fd5.png)